Shivamshiv/DevOps-Automation/README.md

 > - Reference for the above command.
 ![Image](https://github.com/Shivamshiv/devopsal4/blob/master/Screenshot%20(154).png)

-### Createing docker container for development and testing
+### Creating docker container for development and testing
 > - First check which port are in use and then use the port accordingly for listening
 ```
 netstat -tnlp